 Le Valinouët

 What is the Leucan Ski Challenge?
-It’s hours of ski or snowboarding and several activities at Le Valinouët on March 25, 2023 from 9 am to 9 pm, but more specifically it’s a gesture of solidarity towards cancer-stricken children and their families.
-It’s also a fun, participative and family-oriented opened to people of all ages.
+It’s hours of ski or snowboarding and several activities at Valinouët on February 22, 2025, from 8 a.m. to 4 p.m. but more specifically it’s a gesture of solidarity towards cancer-stricken children and their families.
+It’s also a fun, participative and family-oriented day open to people of all ages.

 Major partners